Skip to main content

 Grade & condition

-Condition of the veneer, functionality of drawer glides, and clarity of the original mirrored glass.
+Condition of the veneer, functionality of the drawer glides, and clarity of the mirror glass.

 Rarity & demand